 In Soo Junction, Tahquamenon Falls Riverboat Tours & the Famous Toonerville Trolley offers 5.5-mile train rides in Michigan’s Upper Peninsula.
 The train follows the longest 24-inch-gauge railroad in the country and travels through the wilderness, so you’re likely to see wildlife and plenty of fall colors.

-Michigan Train Tours With Coopersville & Marne Railway
+Michigan Fall Train Tours With Friends of Coopersville and Marne Railway

 Southern Michigan Railroad Society Fall Train Rides

 The Southern Michigan Railroad Society operates two-hour scenic train rides in Michigan during October.
-The Fall Color Tour starts in historic downtown Tecumseh and ends in Clinton where you can explore the railroad museum.
 The train crosses the River Raisin near the Red Millpond, which features excellent views of the changing leaves.

 You get the best view from the open-air gondola car, but a fully enclosed caboose is available as well.
 If the weather keeps you from riding in the open-air gondola, exploring the antique shops and stores in Tecumseh are a lovely alternative.